Do Implicit Personalization and Explicit Styles Conflict? PsPLUG: A Lightweight Plug-in for Balancing Personalization

 where $\sigma(\cdot)$ is the sigmoid function and $\beta>0$ is a temperature hyperparameter.
 Here, the reference terms anchor the comparison to the baseline style-following behavior induced by $s$ (captured by $\pi_{\mathrm{ref}}$), while the personalized policy is encouraged to deviate only when it better captures the user's specific preferences ($y^u$) over the generic style ($y^s$).

-\paragraph{Inference Time Persona Strength Control.} Because PsPLUG is modular, we can explicitly regulate the intensity of the user-specific signal during inference without affecting the system instruction or input understanding.
+\paragraph{Inference Time Personalization Strength Control.} Because PsPLUG is modular, we can explicitly regulate the intensity of the user-specific signal during inference without affecting the system instruction or input understanding.
 We introduce a scaling coefficient $\alpha \ge 0$ specifically for the user vector $z_u$.
 Let $z_{u,x_s} = [z_{\mathrm{sys}}; z_u; z_x]$ be the learned prefix components.
 The control mechanism is applied as follows:

-By scaling only the user history projector output $z_u$, $\alpha$ serves as a continuous control parameter for personalization strength: as $\alpha \to 0$, the user-specific signal is progressively suppressed, whereas $\alpha>1$ amplifies the influence of the user's historical persona.
+By scaling only the user history projector output $z_u$, $\alpha$ serves as a continuous control parameter for personalization strength: as $\alpha \to 0$, the user-specific signal is progressively suppressed, whereas $\alpha>1$ amplifies the influence of the user's historical personalization.